metacollin/logistic_map/README.md

 make
 ```

 This will generate a png named `bifurcation.png`.
-Here is the example output (to get something else, modify constexpr settings in the source code and recompile):
+Here is the example output (Note: image has been downscaled from original).
+To get something else, modify constexpr settings in the source code and recompile:
 ![logistic map][logistic_map]

 [logistic_map]: https://github.com/metacollin/logistic_map/raw/main/bifurcation.png "Logo Title Text 2"